 Can you visit the Harry Potter Studio Tour without pre-booking?

-As far ahead as possible.
-Summer, weekends, and school holidays sell out weeks or even months in advance.
-Weekdays tend to have better availability.
-For the seasonal features (especially Hogwarts in the Snow around Christmas), booking 2-3 months ahead is advisable.
+As far ahead as you can.
+Summer, weekends and school holidays sell out weeks or even months in advance, while weekdays tend to have better availability.
+For the seasonal features, especially Hogwarts in the Snow at Christmas, aim to book two to three months ahead.

 Can you take photos at the Harry Potter Studio Tour?

 Yes.
 Photography is allowed throughout most of the tour with handheld cameras and phones.
-The exceptions are the pre-show cinema and green screen areas.
-Tripods are not permitted anywhere on site.
+The exceptions are the pre-show cinema and the green screen areas.
+Tripods aren’t permitted anywhere on site, and the interior sets are dark, so a camera that handles low light well helps.

 Further Reading

-We hope you found this guide useful!
-Here’s some of our other content that might help with planning your visit to London and the UK:
+We hope this helps you plan your visit.
+Here’s more of our content for a trip to London and the UK:

 - Our complete guide to Harry Potter filming locations in the UK

-- A Two Day London Itinerary, a One Day London Itinerary, and both a 3 day and 6 day London itinerary
+- A Two Day London Itinerary and a One Day London Itinerary, plus both a 3 day and 6 day London itinerary

 - Our detailed London packing list

-- My tips for the best photography locations in London
+- My pick of the best photography locations in London

 - Our review of the London Pass